GDPR: What is the EU capable of and Russia is not

 First of all, the GDPR will affect the American business sector.
 Based on the PwC survey from January 2017, 92% of US organisations will be affected by the GDPR.
-It realistically demonstrates what is the US share of the data controlling and processing and from where they gain the significant revenues.
+It really demonstrates what is the US share of the data controlling and processing market and from where they gain significant revenues.

-The GDPR is aiming to the fair and transparent processing of the data where the data collection will be reasonable in a sense of the extent of the personal data which are or will be processed.
-In that sense, government entanglement will have to change the form, but even then, they won’t be excluded from the regulation.
+The GDPR is aiming to the fair and transparent processing of the data where the data collection will be reasonable in the sense of the extent of the personal data which are or will be processed.
+In that sense, government entanglement will have to change the form, but even then, they’re not excluded from the regulation.

 The most important question is related to the ability of the EU to impose the GDPR to the other countries.
-For sure, the EU will insist on the fulfilment of the regulation, and many countries will be forced to accept.
+For sure, the EU will insist on the fulfilment of the regulation, and many countries are forced to accept this in having access to the EU.
 For some, the negotiation will be very hard…but the EU holds an excellent bargaining position in any case.

 Whatever happened, the GDPR will be the heavy artillery in this battle!